DallasMorningNews/ardbeg/README.md

 ```
 - **rendered/** - Output directory where Ardbeg renders content and copies your static files.

-Alternatively, you may set the locations of these directories through settings.py.
-The relevant variables are:
+Alternatively, you may set the locations of these directories through the `settings` '...Path' variables.

-- `templatePath`
-- `contentPath`
-- `staticPath`
-- `dataPath`
-- `outputPath`

-**NOTE:** Ardbeg insists a `settings.py` live in the root directory of your project.
+**NOTE:** Ardbeg insists a `settings` live in the root directory of your project.
 It does *not* insist that file actually contain any settings...

 **SAFE CODING:**
 `ardbeg init` is designed to be safely run anytime during development.
-Ardbeg checks to make sure directories are empty and files blank before it writes anything to your development environment.
-So for example, if you need load S3 templates midway through a project, simply add S3 credentials to settings.py and re-run `ardbeg init`.
+Ardbeg checks to make sure directories are empty and files blank before it writes anything to your development directory.
+So for example, if you need to load S3 templates midway through a project, simply add S3 credentials to `settings` and re-run `ardbeg init`.
 The templates load into a directory `s3-templates/` but static files and index.html won't be written if these are non-empty in your development environment.

 ###Develop
 `ardbeg develop` will render your templates and startup a Python SimpleHTTPServer in the rendered directory on [localhost:4242](http://localhost:4242) or whatever port you specify with `--port`.